pradeep151/User-Management-App/README.md

-# 🧑‍💻 Fullstack User Management App
+# 🧑‍💻 Fullstack User Management Mini App

 A fullstack CRUD application with: